osbox68/Repo/06-Projects/03-Advanced-Admin/README.md

 If you don't have any seeds yet, create some.
 If you already have some, think about how you can improve them and bulk them out.
 The more seeds you have and the better they are, the more legit your app will look.

+In Le Wagon projects context, you may find it useful to have a seed that "resets" the database to your Demo's starting point.
+In "real-life" projects, **never code any destructive behaviour** in a seed ⚠️ you don't want to run `User.destroy_all` by mistake 😱

 ### Homepage

 The landing page is the first page your user will see.
 Spend time making this look really nice!
 Imagine a brand new user coming to your site for the first time -- they should be able to easily figure out what the general idea of your app is about just by reading the landing page.
 Make sure to include clear, descriptive images and text here.